Canley Heights

 Canley Heights is a suburb of Sydney, in the state of New South Wales, Australia 31 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield and is part of the South-western Sydney region.

 History

+The Cabramatta Creek system, which borders the suburb, formed an important part of the Darug landscape, providing food, water and travel routes across the Cumberland Plain.
+European land grants in the early 19th century initiated the area's transformation from Aboriginal Country into an agricultural landscape, which was later developed into the residential suburb that exists today.
 Canley Heights takes its name from its sister suburb down the hill, Canley Vale.
 When Sir Henry Parkes settled there in the mid-19th century, he named his home Canley Grange, after his birthplace of Canley in Coventry, England.